Skip to content

 • Ensure your packaging is sturdy enough for the entire cycle.
 You may need to choose a specific coating to protect your packaging from scuffs and scrapes.
 Or you may need to alter the design due to humidity changes causing breaks.

-There are so many ways to maximize your packaging efforts, so determine what "fresh" means for you and get started!
+There are many ways to maximize your packaging efforts, so determine what "fresh" means for you and get started!

 Tip #3 Think Through Your Supply Chain Plan

 Custom Packaging can be a budget increase depending on what you're currently spending, but the most important part is to think through your entire supply chain.
-Small design decisions can cause huge problems down the line if you don't plan correctly.
+Small design decisions can cause massive problems down the line if you don't plan correctly.

 Tip #4 Print Alternate Graphics For Each Scenario